Graded Coach & Manager info

 – borrow players from another Bally team in the same age group and a lower division or from a younger age group

 – change the day or time to a mutually acceptable one.
-This request needs to be made by the Club Secretary on your behalf and ratified by Football South Coast and will rarely be granted.
+This request needs to be made by the Club Secretary on your behalf and ratified by Football South Coast.

 – forfeit the match.
 Again, you will need to contact the Club Secretary so you can arrange this well before the game.